Peqin Clock Tower: Clock mechanism

-The Bell
+The bell

 The bell chimes at every full hour and half-hour, operated by a lever connected to the clock mechanism.
 Its ringing is driven by a system of weight stones that power the hammer’s movement.
 At the hour mark, the hammer strikes the bell the same number of times as the hour, while at the half-hour, it strikes once.

 The original bell of the clock tower was reportedly stolen by a local resident and sold in Berat, prized for its powerful, resonant sound, which made it both unique and highly coveted.
 The current bell, installed as a replacement, remains in use today.
 It features two religious images and is inscribed with the year 1526 (MDXXVI).

 Restorative interventions

-The most significant restorative intervention was carried out in 1987, led by specialists from the Institute of Cultural Monuments.
+A restorative intervention was carried out in 1987, led by specialists from the Institute of Cultural Monuments.
 The project focused primarily on reinforcing the structure by installing two iron rings with tensioning mechanisms to stabilize the walls, which had been weakened by seismic activity.
 In addition, the wooden stairs were repaired, with maintenance work performed on the clock mechanism and its surrounding area.